This tutorial shows you how to deploy a simple example gRPC

 Getting the service's external IP address

-You'll need the service's external IP address to send requests to the sample API.
+You need the service's external IP address to send requests to the sample API.
 It can take a few minutes after you start your service in the container before the external IP address is ready.

-To view the external IP address:
+View the external IP address:

 kubectl get service

-Note the value for
+Make a note of the value for

 Sending a request to the API